“I’ve been on jobs where I’ve had to rip down acres and acres of trees. Sometimes I feel bad. But you gotta move forward for prosperity.”

 In Hungary, Jozsef Köles tells us how happy he is that coal mining nowadays pays him enough to take occasional holidays cycling in the mountains.
 Though once up there he is shocked and depressed to see how far the glaciers have receded in the 50 years he’s been alive.

 Earth sometimes seems more like a slowly cycling slideshow of images than a piece of cinema.
 It echoes Josh Haner’s aerial photographs of places impacted by climate change, which Haner similarly mixes with close-up portraits of those affected.
 Edward Burtynksy’s pollution photographs may also be an influence.
-In China, Lu Guang is another photographic master of representing the varoius impacts of industrial activity.
+In China, Lu Guang is another master of photographing the impacts of industrial activity.

 The last person to be interviewed in Earth is Jean L'Hommecourt of Fort Mckay, Alberta.
 In this part of Canada oil extraction has brought prosperity to some at great environmental cost to all.
 There is a quietly heroic defiance to L’Hommecourt, a First Nation Canadian who lives in the heart of the oil sands surrounded by mines.
 There is tragedy, too, in the way her beliefs have been trampled on.
 She holds Mother Earth to have a spirit running through her and mining to be akin to wounding.